Polyodon tuberculata

 Polyodon tuberculata is an extinct species of acipenseriform ray-finned fish.
 It has only been found in sites in Montana dating back to less 1 million years after the Cretaceous-Paleocene Extinction.
-It is larger than the American paddlefish (Polyodon spathula), the only extant species of its genus, with the largest specimen being from a 2.6 meter long individual.
+It is larger than the American paddlefish (Polyodon spathula), the only extant species of its genus.
+The species was large compared to living American paddlefish, likely reaching a body length of at least 2 m.
 The most notable feature of P. tuberculata is the presence of tubercles that would have been weakly attached to the "paddle" and skull roof.
 Just like the modern species, P. tuberculata was a filter-feeder in freshwater environments.

 History and naming

 The holotype (UCMP 130629) is made up of a mostly-complete fossil skull along with an associated upper caudal lobe and was first referenced by Laurie J. Bryant in 1989 as "Polyodontidae, undescribed".
 This specimen was collected in 1976 from the Farrand Channel of the upper Tullock Formation located in Garfield County, Montana by Harley Garbani.
 At the time, the material was being studied by W. Bemis at the University of Massachusetts.
 In this first mention of the material, the specimen known as LACM 126130 was considered as similar to the holotype, though it was later believed to be a specimen of Paleopsephurus wilsoni by multiple authors.
-The holotype would later be described in detail by Grande & Bemis (2010) from the Field Museum of Natural History and University of Massachusetts respectively.
+The holotype would later be described in detail by Grande & Bemis (1911) from the Field Museum of Natural History and University of Massachusetts respectively.
 More specimens from the Fort Union Formation were later be described by Murray et al. in 2020 based on three specimens collected during fieldwork in 2014 and 2015.
 These specimens are also made up of skull material, though one (UWBM 109828) also contains the pectoral girdle.

 The species name "tuberculata" refers to the tubercles present on the holotype specimen's skull roof.